 While there is a variety of ways to manage symptoms, another option would be to look into supplements.
 We asked Sarah Rueven, RD, MS, CDN, founder of Rooted Wellness, to share which supplements you might want to consider.
-Take a look at which nutrients she recommended, and check out our editors' picks for supplements to buy.
+Take a look at the nutrients she recommended, and check out our editors' picks for supplements to buy.
 It's important to note, though, that since symptoms are highly individualized, you'll want to discuss your supplement options with your doctor before you start taking them.

 According to the National Institutes of Health's Office of Dietary Supplements, vitamin B12 helps keep the body's nerve and blood cells healthy and helps make DNA.
-"Many women with PCOS are prescribed metformin, a medicine which helps combat insulin resistance," Rueven says.
-"Unfortunately, metformin can reduce absorption of vitamin B12 and lead to a B12 deficiency and subsequently, anemia.
+"Many women with PCOS are prescribed metformin, a medicine that helps combat insulin resistance," Rueven says.
+"Unfortunately, metformin can reduce absorption of vitamin B12 and lead to a B12 deficiency and, subsequently, anemia.
 Women taking metformin should get their B12 levels checked regularly and consider taking a supplement."

 "The supplement myoinositol has been shown to improve insulin sensitivity, egg quality, and restore ovulation in women with PCOS.
 It may be especially beneficial for women with PCOS who are struggling to get pregnant," Rueven says.

-"It is a powerful antioxidant which can help to reduce inflammation, improve insulin resistance, and balance hormones.
+"It is a powerful antioxidant that can help to reduce inflammation, improve insulin resistance, and balance hormones.
 Studies have shown that when taken with the fertility drug Clomid, NAC can help boost ovulation and fertility," Rueven says.

 You need vitamin D for strong bones, as it helps the body absorb calcium.
 "Studies have shown that women with PCOS have higher rates of vitamin D deficiency," Rueven says.
 "Women with PCOS should get their vitamin D levels checked regularly and supplement as needed."